 CbCR: The country by country reporting is for taxpayers which are belonging to a MNE group which have consolidated revenue of 750 mil Euro or above.
-The first CbCR will be for year 2019 and will be submitted by the December 31, 2020.

 CBCR Notification requirement: With the Decision, notification requirement have been introduced.
 The Multinational entities covered, the reporting entity (whether ultimate parent entity or surrogate entity) and which entity will report CbCR should be notified to Turkish Tax Authorities by the end of June with a written petition to the Tax Authorities.